Kaitlin Dunn Troutman

 Identity is a cornerstone of direct marketing — enabling enrichment, insights and delivery of people-based marketing strategies.
 As consumer buying behavior has fragmented across a myriad of channels, managing identity in a compliant manner has become an immense challenge.
-According to a 2018 ANA study, only 15% of respondents said they can identify their audiences accurately and consistently.
-This leaves the majority of marketers with gaps in their efforts to deliver a consistent consumer experience.
+This issue has been further compounded with Google’s 3rd party cookie announcement.

 For years, tech companies have tried to solve for identity, typically via a consortium or proprietary solutions.
 The goal is to compete with the scale of Facebook, Google and Amazon.
 Their enormous pool of verified users has eMarketer forecasting that the triopoly will garner 63% of all U.S. ad spend through 2020.
 These projections were made prior to the further strain put on cookies, so by the end of the year these figures might actually be larger.

 Previously there was hope that a new solution would address all concerns and become the new standard, but now the industry recognizes a need to unite around a handful of interoperable IDs.
 There is still much debate taking place now that we are now preparing for a post-cookie reality, but let’s take a look at some of the leading options in the space, and acknowledge those that have gone by the wayside.

 IAB Tech Lab: DigiTrust ID

-Acquired by the IAB Tech Lab in 2018, DigiTrust is a non-profit, industry-wide collaboration of ad tech platforms and premium publishers.
-The DigiTrust solution creates a randomly-generated user token, stored within a cookie, which can be utilized by its members.
+Acquired by the IAB Tech Lab in 2018, DigiTrust was a non-profit, industry-wide collaboration of ad tech platforms and premium publishers.
+The DigiTrust solution created a randomly-generated user token, stored within a cookie, which was utilized by its members.
 With the deprecation of the third party cookie, the IAB Tech Lab ceased operations of DigiTrust at the end of July 2020.
 Their focus has shifted towards working with groups such as W3C to come up with privacy standards that support an open web and consumer privacy.

 Advertising ID Consortium

 Founded in 2017, The Ad ID Consortium is comprised of supply-side and demand-side platforms, and in 2018 expanded its membership to marketers and publishers.
 They aim to deliver an open and standardized pool for cookie and device IDs.
-The consortium has been impacted by competitive concerns, losing members such as Mediamath and AppNexus.
-Despite these setbacks, the group has pushed forward and added new members such as dataxu.
-In late 2018, LiveRamp, dataxu and Index Exchange launched a proof of concept solution that placed IdentityLink directly in the bidstream, eliminating cookie syncs between the three parties.
+So far, the Advertising ID Consortium has not made a statement on its future plans.

 The Road Ahead